The Fermi Paradox: First Contact with Alien Syntellects in Extra Dimensions is More Than a Possibility

 by Alex Vikoulov

-The coming AI Singularity could pave the way to rapid space colonization sometime by mid-century, however, not exactly how Hollywood movies depict - fragile flesh-and-blood humans are unlikely to personally travel to other stars.
-Our postbiological descendants (AIs, uploads and hybrids), on the other hand, could roam the Universe on their tiny warp spaceships, via traversable wormholes, and colonize galaxies via self-replicating Von Neumann probes that would establish wormhole portals and communication with the core civilization.
+The coming Cybernetic Singularity could pave the way to rapid space colonization sometime by mid-century, however, not exactly how Hollywood movies depict -- fragile flesh-and-blood humans are unlikely to personally travel to other stars.
+Our postbiological descendants (AIs, uploads and hybrids), on the other hand, could roam the Universe on their tiny warp spaceships, via traversible wormholes, and colonize galaxies via self-replicating Von Neumann probes that would establish wormhole portals and communication with the core civilization.
 But what's even more exciting, First Contact and networking with alien syntellects becomes a clear possibility.

 by Alex Vikoulov